-Thinking about living in Sacramento?
-California’s capital city has a lot to offer for singles and young professionals in particular, thanks to its affordable housing, great job market, and wide range of recreational opportunities.
-Here are the five best neighborhoods in Sacramento for singles and young professionals!
+Living in Sacramento?
+California’s capital city has a lot to offer young adults, thanks to its affordable housing, incredible restaurants and breweries, and variety of fun local events and activities.
+Check out Sactown’s best neighborhoods for singles and young professionals!

 - Home Price: $290,400 median purchase price; $876 median monthly rent

-- Crime Rate: Safer than 41% of California cities
+- Crime Rate: Safer than 71% of Sacramento neighborhoods

 Things to Do in Downtown Sacramento

 Learn about California’s Gold Rush history or tour one of the largest international ceramics collections in the U.S. at Crocker Art Museum.
 Cheer on the Sacramento Kings (NBA) or watch your favorite musical artists—like Lizzo, John Mayer, and Blink-182—perform at Golden 1 Center.
 Rock out to live music from top artists or attend DJ Nights at Ace of Spades.
 Watch professional mermaids perform underwater while you drink classic cocktails at cleverly-named Dive Bar.
 Delight your tastebuds with Mocha Pancakes or Berry French Toast for brunch—or attend Dinner & Drag at Capitol Garage, a great restaurant in Downtown Sacramento.
 Build your own Seafood In A Bag and try the Crispy Pot Stickers or Lobster Roll & Fries at Station 16.
 Try elevated farm-to-fork dishes like the Almond Wood Grilled Lamb, Truffled Mushroom Risotto, and Pan Roasted King Salmon at Ella Dining Room and Bar.
 Or, if you’re hitting up the Downtown Sacramento bars, play classic arcade games while enjoying signature Power Punch booze pouches and Donatello or Chicken Taco pizzas at Coin-Op Game Room.